Links (external links open in a new window)

 Manufacturer: OSRAM, Munich, Germany.

 Other versions: The OSRAM Concentra Agilo table lamp was made in black or white, all with an orange button.
 Made in several versions.
-This table lamp is model T40, 42 601.
+This lamp is model T40, 42 601.
 It received the iF Design Award for product in 1977.
-The clamp lamp, model 42 701 ca, be found over here on Vintageinfo.
+The clamp lamp, model 42 701 can be found over here on Vintageinfo.
 Several models exists.
 Also a wall lamp was produced.

 Magnetic lamps were not a new product of the Osram company.
 The OSRAM Minispot was introduced in 1972.
 It was a design by OSRAM Design, the internal design team.
 Also, in 1982 Dieter Witte designed a magnetic lamp for OSRAM.
 You can find these table lamps here on Vintageinfo: OSRAM Minispot.